webix-hub/docs/data/desktop/sidemenu.md

 If the menu is initially hidden, it will be shown on the icon's click.
 If it's shown, it will be hidden.

 @spellcheck:sidemenu

+@metadescr:  The SideMenu widget inherits from desktop window and can be bound to any side of the screen top, bottom, right, left .
+You can place any other view or even a complex layout